 Proposal 1-Election of Directors.
 The affirmative vote of a majority of the votes cast at the annual meeting is required to elect each nominee as a director.
 Stockholders may not cumulate their votes.
-If you vote "withhold authority" with respect to a nominee, your shares will not be voted with respect to such nominee.
-Broker non-votes will not be counted as votes cast for this proposal.
+If you vote "abstain" with respect to a nominee, your shares will not be voted with respect to such nominee.
+Broker non-votes and abstentions will not be counted as votes cast for this proposal.

-Proposal 2-Approval of a proposal to authorize us to issue and sell shares of our common stock at a price below our then current net asset value per share.
+Proposal 2-Approval of a proposal to authorize us, with the approval of our Board of Directors, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share subject to certain limitations set forth herein (including, without limitation, that the cumulative number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale).
 The affirmative vote of each of the following is required to approve this proposal: (1) a majority of our outstanding voting securities; and (2) a majority of our outstanding voting securities that are not held by affiliated persons of the Company.
-For purposes of this proposal, the Investment Company Act of 1940 (the "1940 Act") defines a majority of the outstanding voting securities as the vote of the lesser of: (1) 67% or more of the voting securities of the Company present at the annual meeting, if the holders of more than 50% of the outstanding voting securities of the Company.
-Each abstention and broker non-vote will have the effect of a vote against this proposal.
+For purposes of this proposal, the Investment Company Act of 1940 (the "1940 Act") defines a majority of the outstanding voting securities as the vote of the lesser of: (1) 67% or more of the voting securities of the Company present at the annual meeting, if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Company.
+Each abstention and broker non-vote will have the same effect as an "Against" vote.

 Proposal 3-Ratification of our independent registered public accounting firm.
-The affirmative vote of the majority of the votes cast at the annual meeting is required to ratify the Audit Committee's selection of PwC as our independent registered public accounting firm for the fiscal year ending September 30, 2010.
+The affirmative vote of a majority of the votes cast at the annual meeting is required to ratify the Audit Committee's selection of PwC as our independent registered public accounting firm for the fiscal year ending September 30, 2011.
 Abstentions will not be counted as votes cast for this proposal.